 try to stay on your medicine schedule as best as you can.
 Another cause of

-malignant blood pressure is illegal drug use, such as stimulants like cocaine.
+malignant high blood pressure is illegal drug use, such as stimulants like cocaine.

 To treat malignant high blood pressure,

 doctors and nurses will carefully monitor your blood pressure and give you